COSC-499-W2023/year-long-project-team-14/docs/weekly logs/personal_log_Kibele.md

 * Write test for the controls menu and its revised script

 ### Which features were yours in the project plan for this milestone?
-- My goals for the past week was to
+- My goals for the past week was to  make settings menu and implement controls menu inside, decide the next week's goal as a bonus, make changes on main mneu and game scene.
--

 ### Among these tasks, which have you completed/in progress in the last week?
 - i have completed all my tasks this week.